ur-whitelab/peptidesim/README.md

 # The output should look like this:
 # /.conda/envs/yourenvname/bin/pip
 ```
+**Note**: In case the environment is not properly activated, i.e., `which pip` outputs a path not as mentioned above, try `conda init`.
+Close and reopen a new terminal and do `conda activate <yourenvname>`.

 3. You will need to install the GromacsWrapper module.
 You can
 download the [source code](https://github.com/Becksteinlab/GromacsWrapper/releases) for version 0.8.0 (latest) and install using the following command: